Brian O'Higgins: Music

 O'Higgins wrote the lyrics of the song "A Stór Mo Chroí" ("Treasure of My Heart"), which subsequently entered the Irish music oral tradition, set to the tune of the traditional Irish air Bruach na Carraige Báine.
+He also wrote 'The Boy from Tralee' about the execution of Charlie Kerins.

 Later life

-From the late 1920s he ran a successful business publishing greeting cards, calendars and devotional materials decorated with Celtic designs and O'Higgins' own verses.
+From the late 1920s, he ran a successful business publishing greeting cards, calendars and devotional materials decorated with Celtic designs and O'Higgins' own verses.

 Following the suppression of An Phoblacht in 1937, he founded and edited the Wolfe Tone Weekly from 1937–1939 until it was also banned by the Free State Government.
 From 1932 to 1962 he published the Wolfe Tone Annual, from his business at 56 Parnell Square, Dublin.
 This popular series of volumes gave popular accounts of episodes in Irish history from a republican viewpoint and he intended to cheer and inspire those true to 'the Separatist Idea and devoted to the vindication of all those who have sacrificed themselves for the full Independence and Gaelicisation of Ireland'.
-O'Higgins wrote numerous ballads and poems about Ireland throughout his life time.
+O'Higgins wrote numerous ballads and poems about Ireland throughout his lifetime.
 Many are still sung at Feiseanna and Fleadh Ceoils.

 He was a devout Catholic and was heavily critical of those who tried to link the Republican struggle with socialism and communism.
 Several of his children became Catholic priests.